dansanderson/easyasm65/README.md

 **Save your work to disk, early and often.**

 Writing a program for a microcomputer using the microcomputer itself comes with the inherent risk that a bug in your program will interfere with your programming environment.
-EasyAsm includes a feature to preserve your source code in memory while you are testing your program, but this cannot be guaranteed to work if the program does something unexpected.
+EasyAsm preserves your source code in memory while you are testing your program, but this cannot be guaranteed to work if the program does something unexpected.

 By design, EasyAsm does *not* force you to save your work to disk before testing your program.
 Please remember to do this yourself.